The Sylvia and Julian Baxter Legacy Society

 The Baxter Legacy Society recognizes the Florida couple who have supported scholarships at the school since its inception and have now added a significant bequest for the Sylvia and Julian Baxter Scholarship at Radcliffe in their estate plans.

-“We have watched the remarkable growth of Radcliffe Creek School since its founding 23 years ago under Molly Brogan Judge’s leadership.
+“We have watched the remarkable growth of Radcliffe Creek School since its founding over 20 years ago under Molly Brogan Judge’s leadership.
 The school transforms the lives of these extraordinary students who attend, and we are pleased to have made provisions in our estate plan to sustain the scholarships we have supported on an annual basis for many years,” said Sylvia Baxter.

 “Financial aid is a critical component of the Radcliffe Creek School annual budget.
 Without adequate resources devoted to scholarships, students who could otherwise benefit from all that the school offers would be unable to attend,” she continued.
 “My husband, Dooley, and I are pleased that we are able to help future generations this way.”

-By transferring securities such as stocks, bonds, or mutual fund shares you can received significant tax benefits, including avoidance of capital gains tax on the appreciated portion of the gift.
+By transferring securities such as stocks, bonds, or mutual fund shares you can receive significant tax benefits, including avoidance of capital gains tax on the appreciated portion of the gift.
 Charitable contributions of appreciated securities held for more than a year are deductible at market value.

 Retirement plan assets are the optimal assets to direct to a non-profit like Radcliffe Creek School.
 These assets can be used to support the owner and spouse, before some or all is designated by percentage to the school.

 A bequest is the most common type of planned gift.
 It requires special language that must be included in a properly executed will or trust.
 Please contact us for an amendable gift agreement that documents your intent.

 Charitable Gift Annuities